 - Output folder in source control.

-This feature builds on our experience with the Event-Based Packaging (EBP) workflow released as part of the Wwise Unreal Integration in Wwise 2019.2 and will allow for the updating of EBP to leverage this new methodology as part of the Public Beta release of Wwise 2022.1 later this summer.
+This feature builds on our experience with the Event-Based Packaging (EBP) workflow released as part of the Wwise Unreal Integration and has allowed for the update of EBP to leverage this new methodology.
 By originating Event-based SoundBanks within Wwise authoring, the flexibility of the EBP workflow becomes independent of the Unreal pipeline and allows for future growth across other game engine integrations.

 Generate Files Tab in the File Manager